GetStream/stream-py/README.md

 poetry run ruff format getstream/ tests/
 ```

+### Writing new tests

+pytest is used to run tests and to inject fixtures, simple tests can be written as simple python functions making assert calls.
+Make sure to have a look at the available test fixtures under `tests/fixtures.py`

 ### Generate code from spec

 To regenerate the Python source from OpenAPI, just run the `./generate.sh` script from this repo.